Join now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled time.
-In that case, skip the missed tablet and resume the regular schedule.
-Do not double doses.
-For those on multiple heart medicines, a written dosing plan can help prevent mix‑ups.
+If a dose is missed, take it when remembered the same day.
+If it is close to the next dose, skip the missed dose and resume the regular schedule.
+Do not double up.
+Aim to take each dose at a consistent time.
+If repeated doses are missed, consult the prescribing information or your clinician before restarting.

 Storage and Travel Basics